 Customer analytics is key to any successful marketing campaign and operational strategy.The ability to measure, collect and monitor customer behavior and customer data before and after marketing and operations initiatives is the difference between a successful or unsuccessful strategy.
 For brick-and-mortar establishments, obtaining the necessary data has, until now, been somewhat problematic.

-Fortunately, with a WiFi customer analytics platform, brick-and-mortar marketers can enjoy the benefits of detailed contact, demographic and behavior data on each and every one of their customers or see aggregate trends at their locations for all customers, whether they log into WiFi or not.
+Fortunately, with a WiFi analytics platform, brick-and-mortar marketers can enjoy the benefits of detailed contact, demographic and behavior data on each and every one of their customers or see aggregate trends at their locations for all customers, whether they log into WiFi or not.

 Customer analytics, also known as consumer analytics, refers to the collection of customer contact data, demographic and behavior data.
 Targeted marketing, customer relationship management, tracking attribution and making data-driven operational decisions are all appropriate uses for the data.

 Bloom Intelligence has created the opportunity for offline businesses to utilize their WiFi access points to gather, analyze and react to customer behavior data in real time.
 The Bloom platform captures detailed location analytics and behavior data that previously couldn’t be seen.
 You’ll see customer dwell times, number of first-time visitors, first-time visitor return rate and popular visit times.

 The Importance of Customer Analytics

 Today’s consumers are more connected and empowered than ever.
 They have a never-ending stream of information about what to buy, what others are saying, and where to spend their money.
 This is why it is so important to understand who your customers are and how they interact with your business.
 The higher the understanding of customer buying habits, behavior and preferences, the more accurately you can respond in your marketing, branding and messaging.
 You’ll be more successful at delivering attractive, relevant offers, messages or surveys to the right customers at the right time.

 It all begins with collecting comprehensive customer data analytics.